Size and fit

 Nike React Element 55 Style

 Styling up the Nike React Element 55 is no longer dependent on how beautiful are your socks or how the socks would appear over the semi-translucent TPE upper material.
 With a mesh and suede combination on the upper, with some versions having a grid or checkered patterns, the general release shoe is aimed for wide success and gain mass appeal.
 With numerous colorways to choose from, one can have one or two colorway variants of the shoe depending on the season.
-Wearers may opt for vibrant colorways like Volt, Crimson, Total Orange, Overbranded, and Tie-Dye for the Spring and Summer months where clothing are often depicted in vibrant and bright hues.
+Wearers may opt for vibrant colorways like Volt, Crimson, Total Orange, Overbranded, and Tie-Dye for the spring and summer months where clothing is often depicted in vibrant and bright hues.

-For the Fall and Winter seasons, neutral and metallic colors are the best options like Light Grey, Clean White, Metallic Silver, and Total Black colorway options.
+For the Fall season, neutral and metallic colors are the best options like Light Grey, Clean White, Metallic Silver, and Total Black colorway options.
 Styling the Nike React Element 55 is quite easy as they easily blend with sporty casual wear and street-style clothing.
 Wearers may pair their clothes with shorts, joggers, and jeans with tanks and shirts for that street-style casual wear look or a more sporty vibe inspired by the heritage runner aesthetics of the design.

 The signature React Foam technology in the midsole, Nike’s most responsive and lightest material so far, is the design’s most striking feature as it delivers maximum cushioning and comfort that lasts all throughout the day.
 The support and stability of the React sole are further improved with the rubber pods strategically placed in areas of the sole where it is needed the most.
 The modern design also combines the old and new as heritage influences on the suede eyestays and the overall shoe profile is patterned after the Nike Internationalist.